Fast Data-driven Greedy Sensor Selection for Ridge Regression: Conclusion

 \section{Conclusion}

 We proposed a data-driven greedy sensor-selection algorithm, named as GREG, for accurate estimation of the target variables from the selected measurements.
+GREG is a natural extension of REG \cite{li2021efficient}, which is a sensor selection algorithm for reconstruction, to one for estimation of the target variables.
 GREG greedily selects sensors for minimization of the cost function of the ridge-regression estimator.
-GREG efficiently computes the greedy solution via the recurrence relations and has only the third order of the time complexity.
-GREG is a natural extension of REG \cite{li2021efficient}, which is a sensor selection algorithm for reconstruction, to one for estimation of the target variables.
-GREG can be implemented faster than REG without a large deterioration of the performance even in sensor selection for reconstruction by setting the reduced-order quantities as the target variables.
-This advantage was demonstrated in sensor selection for reconstructing the SST field.
-Furthermore, setting a positive regularization parameter enables GREG to select a sensor set which prevent the overfitting of the estimator.
-In sensor selection for estimation of the yaw angle of the vehicle, GREG with a positive regularization parameter successfully prevented the overfittng and outperformed OMP, which is a selection algorithm for the linear regression without regularization, for the test data.
+The greedy solution is efficiently computed via the recurrence relations, and the time complexity is of the third order.
+In sensor selection for artificial linear systems, GREG does not outperform existing data-driven sensor selection algorithms in some conditions in the estimation error, but the higher performance of GREG is obvious in other conditions.
+For example, the estimation error of GREG tends to be small when the dimension of the target vector is smaller than the statistical dimension of the latent vector.
+Furthermore, it was confirmed that setting a positive regularization not only in linear estimation but also in GREG parameter yielded further reduction in the estimation error when the sample size is small.
+In sensor selection for estimation of the yaw angle of the vehicle, GREG with a positive regularization parameter successfully prevented overfitting and outperformed OMP, which is a selection algorithm for the linear regression without regularization, for the test data.

+The regularization parameter in GREG should be optimized if overfitting is problematic.
+The optimization generally requires running GREG multiple times.
+Fortunately, when overfitting is problematic in linear estimation, the sample size tends to be small, and running GREG would not be time-consuming.
+A practical issue, here, is how we know whether the optimization in GREG is needed or not.
+A heuristic solution to this is running GREG with theregularization parameter of zero, and then, optimizing the regularization parameter in ridge regression for the selected sensors.
+If the test error is greatly reduced by the optimization in ridge regression, then the optimization of the regularization parameter in GREG would be also effective.
+The optimization in ridge regression is generally much faster than that in GREG, and thus the former should be tried first.

+Target quantities are often estimated from other measured quantities in engineering and scientific fields.
+For example, flow velocity distributions are estimated from sound measured by a microphone in the fluid engineering field \cite{ozawa2022spatiotemporal}, and emotion states are estimated from brain signals measured by electrodes on a head in the brain/neuro science field \cite{miyamoto2021emotion}.
+For these estimation tasks, GREG expects to provide effective placements of microphones and electrodes.
+GREG also seems to be useful for sensor selection for prediction, such as tidal current prediction and air pollution prediction.
+For this, the target vector is set to be a time series of future tidal velocities or concentrations of pollution particles.